 Basic Personal Hygiene

 Personal hygiene can be a tough issue as it is embarrassing for both the older parent and the family member.
 It also can be physically exhausting.
 The physical act of providing care is strenuous in that it requires lifting and transferring.
 It can also be psychologically demanding.
-Aging parents are generally embarrassed and sad that an adult child must give them a bath or dress them, and the adult children are heartbroken from having to do so.
+Aging parents are generally embarrassed and sad that an adult child must bath them or dress them, and the adult children are heartbroken from having to do so.
 Because of this, having a health aide help might be the best option.

 Personal care starts with the basics.
 Try to set a bathing schedule that meets their needs.
 Daily showers are typically not necessary for an older loved one with a sedentary lifestyle.
 What they may only need is a daily sponge bath and a shower or full bath a few times a week.